atohare/TalkToHR/README.md

 ---

 ## Notes
-- The UI is now Flask-based (not Streamlit).
+- The UI is now Flask-based.
 - All dependencies are listed in `requirements.txt`.
 - For local LLMs, make sure you have Ollama and the desired models (e.g., phi3, llama2, llama3) installed.